anand559/Railway-reservation-system/README.md

 It also has Admin side which allows extra features like Add Routes,Stations,Trains.

 Login Credentials
-Admin Side :    Uid-'anand'       Pass-'pass1234'
+Admin Side :    Uid-'tushar'       Pass-'pass1234'

-Normal User:    Uid:'ashish'       Pass-'pass123'
+Normal User:    Uid:'pritam'       Pass-'pritam123'

 Use Port 8500